×

 The President Once Worked As What?

-You read about all the presidents and their accomplishments while you're in school, but aren't you interested in learning about these historical figures beyond their time as leaders?
+You read about all the presidents and their accomplishments while you were in in school, but aren't you interested in learning about these historical figures beyond their time as leaders?
 One quick search and you'll realize they're more interesting than meets the eye!
 Here are 20 crazy and unique jobs presidents had before they worked in the Oval Office.

 File:Photograph of President Reagan at a Reagan-Bush Rally in New York - NARA - 198556.jpgUnknown authorUnknown author or not provided on Wikimedia